Martinljuljduraj/python-file-integrity-mini/README.md

 ## Final Demo Expectations

-The intern should be able to demonstrate:
+You should be able to demonstrate:

 1. Creating a baseline
 2. Modifying a file